brainboxdotcc/DPP/README.md

 ## 💬 Get in touch

-If you have various suggestions, questions or want to discuss things wit our community, Join our discord server!
+If you have various suggestions, questions or want to discuss things with our community, Join our discord server!

 [![Discord](https://img.shields.io/discord/825407338755653642?style=flat)](https://discord.gg/dpp)